Bikashnaik07/EV-Demand-Forecasting/README.md

 - Data loading, cleaning, and initial inspection.
 - Monthly registration trends of BEVs and PHEVs.
 - County-wise aggregation of vehicle counts
-EV penetration rate over time
+-EV penetration rate over time
-Time-series visualizations using Matplotlib and Seaborn
+-Time-series visualizations using Matplotlib and Seaborn

 ## Week 2: Forecasting Model Development
 Building on our Week 1 insights, we now transition from observation to prediction using machine learning.